-For the Adventurous Eleven Mile hosts the Colorado Classic Ice Fishing Tournament (dates in January, February, and March), as well as the annual No Name Fishing Tournament on May 16, 2009.
+For the Adventurous Eleven Mile hosts the Colorado Classic Ice Fishing Tournament (dates in January, February, and March), as well as the annual No Name Fishing Tournament.

 When You Go Unless you're ice fishing, stick with April through September.
 While popular, the park rarely fills up; weekends, particularly holiday ones, will attract the heaviest crowds.

 Get There Take I-25 to Colorado Springs, then follow U.S. Highway 24 west for 38 miles.
 One mile past the town of Lake George, take a left on County Road 90; go six miles to County Road 92.
 Drive five miles to park entrance.
 For more information, call 719-748-3401.

 Arkansas Headwaters Recreation Area